aquachain/aquachain/Documentation/user-guide/Wallet.md

 ## Metamask

 Metamask is a cryptocurrency wallet available for IOS, Android and as a Chrome extension.
 Once installed, create a new wallet.
 Make sure to securely backup your private key.
 Anyone with access to your private keys gains access to your crypto.
 By default, MetaMask creates a wallet on Ethereum Mainnet network.
-To use AQUA with MetaMask, you need to add AquaChain network.
+To use AQUA with MetaMask, you need to add Aquachain network.
 Go to Settings->Networks->Add a network and fill following fields

 ```
 Network Name: Aquachain Mainnet